gopher-fleece/gleece/docs/ECHO_INTEGRATION.md

-# Gin & Gleece Integration
+# ECHO & Gleece Integration
-If you are using the Gin framework for your HTTP routes, you can easily integrate Gleece by following these steps:
+If you are using the echo v4 framework for your HTTP routes, you can easily integrate Gleece by following these steps:

-1. **Configure Gin as the engin**
+1. **Configure Echo as the engin**
-   - In the Gleece configuration (usually `gleece.config.json`) make sure the `routesConfig->engin` is `gin`.
+   - In the Gleece configuration (usually `gleece.config.json`) set the `routesConfig->engin` to `echo`.

 2. **Configure security function**
    - In the Gleece configuration set the full package path `routesConfig->authorizationConfig->authFileFullPackageName` (e.g `github.com/gopher-fleece/gleece/security`).